pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/environments.md

 #### environment:manage:*
 Users with this permission can view, edit and delete all environments.
 When creating or editing an environment the user can add or remove any team, regardless of their 'teams' permissions.

-#### environment:manage:team
+#### team:manage:*
-Users with this permission can view and edit the environments associated with their teams.
-When creating or editing an environment the user cannot add or remove any teams to/from the environment, however they can edit other fields on the environment (DisplayName, Production).
+When creating or editing any team the user can change the environments associated with the team.

-#### team:manage:* and team:manage:uuid
+#### team:manage:uuid
-When creating or editing a team the user has permission for they can add or remove any environment to/from the team.
+When creating or editing a team they have permission for, the user can change the environments associated with that team.

+### environment:read:*
+The user can view a list of all environments, but not edit or delete environments.

+### environment:read:team
+The user can view a list of all the environments associated with their teams, but cannot edit or delete environments.